arun-custom/PGE-JavaScript-2-Day/day_2/README.md

 div.classList.contains("foo");
 ```

-##DOM Manipulation Exercise: Shakespeare's Plays
-- Download the starter code files [here](shakespeares_plays/).
-- Add a class of `special` to all of the `<li>` elements at the second level of the nested list.
-- Add a class of `year` to all of the table cells in the third column of a table.
-	- Hint: Take a look at how many columns are in each table.
-- Make every other table row in both tables have a gray background.
-- Select an anchor tag that has a link to a pdf file.
-Change the color to blue and increase the font size.
-- Select an anchor tag that has an href attribute containing the substring "asyoulikeit" and change the font color to orange.

 ##Handling Events
 - There are many events you may want to respond to with JS including clicks, mouseovers, focuses, etc.
 - Events can be listened for and responded to using `addEventListener`.